 It's all in the name.

-I searched the Internet for the most decadent sounding recipe because it’s Christmas and it’s not a successful one if you haven’t grown a nest of back fat.
+Your guests will fall to the ground, hands clasped together, and thank you for making their holiday complete.
+It's not a successful Christmas if you haven't grown a nest of back fat.
 This Hot Buttered Rum recipe is sure to do the trick.

 As you can see the ingredients are back fat friendly.
 Ice cream, powdered sugar, brown sugar and butter.